 Given the 8-bit limit on L and D (as depicted in Figure 13), the maximum value of either parameter is 255.
-The "optional payload format parameters" (Figure 14) to be used when L=0 and D=0 can be determined through out-of-band signaling (see Section 5).
-If L=0 and D=0 and cannot be determined through out-of-band signaling, then the repair packet MUST be ignored by the receiver.
-In addition when L=1 and D=0, the repair packet becomes a retransmission of a corresponding source packet.
+If L=0 and D=0 are in a packet, then the repair packet MUST be ignored by the receiver. addition when L=1 and D=0, the repair packet becomes a retransmission of a corresponding source packet.

-The values of L and D for a given block of recovery data will correspond to the type of recovery in use for that block of data.
-In particular, for 2-D repair, the (L,D) values may not be constant across all packets for a given SSRC being repaired.
+The values of L and D for a given block of recovery data will correspond to the type of recovery in use for that block of data. particular, for 2-D repair, the (L,D) values may not be constant across all packets for a given SSRC being repaired.
 Similarly, the L and D values can differ across different blocks of repair data (repairing different SSRCs) in a single packet.
+If the values of ${\tt L}$ and D result in a repair packet that exceed the repair window of the FLEX FEC session, then the repair packet MUST be ignored.